pizthewiz/PonyExpress/README.md

 - open the project in Xcode, select the PonyExpress Mac or PonyExpress iOS scheme and build.

 #### Soft Requirements
-NSArray, NSDictionary and NSNumber [literals](http://clang.llvm.org/docs/ObjectiveCLiterals.html) and object subscripting are used throughout the Pony Express classes, and is available in Apple LLVM Compiler 4.0+, shipped as part of Xcode 4.4 or later.
+NSArray, NSDictionary and NSNumber [literals](http://clang.llvm.org/docs/ObjectiveCLiterals.html), object subscripting and [instancetype](http://clang.llvm.org/docs/LanguageExtensions.html#objc_instancetype) are used throughout the Pony Express, and is available in Apple LLVM Compiler 4.0+, shipped as part of Xcode 4.4 or later.

 the bundle version is optionally set from the repository state using [Node.js](http://nodejs.org/) and a few modules; if Node.js is not installed, the bundle version will remain unset.